dsyer/nix-demo/README.md

 # Tips and Tricks with Nix Shell

 [Nix](https://nixos.org/download.html#download-nix) is a great way to get stable, reproducible package management, without needing to pollute your OS with multiple dependencies.
 It downloads and manages everything it needs in `/nix/store` (plus a few dotfiles in your home directory), and you can remove that stuff any time you want.
 You can also have multiple environments with different versions of various tools.
-And you can use it to prepare an environment for working on a project with its own dependencies and requirements.
+For example you can use it to prepare an environment for working on a project with its own dependencies and requirements.
 There is more than one way to do that, but we like to use `nix-shell` and this sample is an introduction to that very useful tool, and shows you how to set up some configuration for it so you can control the environment.

 - [Tips and Tricks with Nix Shell](#tips-and-tricks-with-nix-shell)
 	- [Getting Started](#getting-started)